Byte-Stuff/Everest/docs/README.md

 # EverestOS & LambdaLang Documentation

+!> **Hold up!** \
+This documentation is still being worked on!
+And things ***WILL*** change!

 ### What is this documentation, and who is it for?

+This documentation explains the inner-working of both EverestOS, and the 'CPU' behind it: Lambda

-This documentation is for anyone interested in knowing the inner workings of both:
+This documentation is made for anyone that wants to develop software for either one of them
-- The OS
-- The language behind it

-As well as for anybody who wants to develop apps for EverestOS